atauenis/webone/README.md

 The program's settings are in the __webone.conf__ file (but any other file name can be used too).

+See [WebOne wiki](https://github.com/atauenis/webone/wiki) for complete list of features and full documentation.

 ## Server prerequisites
 Windows 7 (2008 R2) SP1+ / Linux / macOS and .NET Core 3.1 Runtime are required on server PC.
 See [.NET Core 3.1 System Requirements](https://github.com/dotnet/core/blob/master/release-notes/3.1/3.1-supported-os.md).

 Administrator/root privileges are required.
-Don't forget to allow incoming traffic to Port 80 in system firewall.
+Don't forget to allow incoming traffic to TCP port 80 in system firewall.

-Image and/or video format converting can be do via external utilities: `convert` (from ImageMagick), `ffmpeg`, `youtube-dl`.
+Image and/or video format converting is performing via external utilities: `convert` (from ImageMagick), `ffmpeg`, `youtube-dl`.

+## Install
+Manuals about how to set up a WebOne proxy on [Windows](https://github.com/atauenis/webone/wiki/Windows-installation) / [Linux](https://github.com/atauenis/webone/wiki/Linux-installation) / [MacOS](https://github.com/atauenis/webone/wiki/MacOS-X-installation) servers are in the Wiki.

 ## Run
 To start proxy on Linux or macOS, enter server's DNS name or IP in `DefaultHostName` field in __webone.conf__ and then run: